SandUhrGucker/duino-coin-kodi/README.md

 Feel free to ask any questions on the Duino Discord Channel: [Discord](https://discord.gg/kvBkccy)

-More Info about Duino-Coin and Webmallet: [Duino Coin Website](www.duinocoin.com)
+More Info about Duino-Coin and Webwallet: [Duino Coin Website](www.duinocoin.com)